Intel's new 9th Gen desktop CPUs may have ditched integrated GPUs to take on AMD

 - Intel Core i9-9900KF: 8-cores, 16-threads, no integrated graphics, clocked at 3.6GHz to 5.0GHz

-What's perhaps most intriguing about them is that five of the six new chips appear to be part of a brand new F-series of processors, which have removed the integrated graphics – likely in an attempt to reduce the cost.
+What's perhaps most intriguing about them is that five of the six new chips appear to be part of a brand new F-series of processors, which have removed (or most likely disabled) the integrated graphics chip that almost every mainstream Intel processor now includes.
+That may be an attempt to reduce costs (as it will allow the chip-maker to sell CPUs with non-functional GPUs) but it will likely also mean these processors run cooler and use less power – and they could be better for overclocking as a result.

-Somewhat surprisingly, Intel didn't expressly mention the F-series or these new GPU-less processors at its press conference.
-It seems the new line-up is likely aimed at tackling AMD's Ryzen family of processors, which largely offer better bang for buck than their Intel equivalents.
+Somewhat surprisingly, Intel didn't expressly mention the new F-series at its press conference.
+If these new GPU-less processors do come at a reduced price, they may also be aimed at tackling AMD's Ryzen family of processors, which largely offer better bang for buck than their Intel equivalents.

 With many mid-range and higher-end PCs still coming equipped with a dedicated graphics card, Intel's integrated chips often go to waste, so offering a range of cheaper, GPU-less processors may help Intel win back some of the value-oriented market segment that it's recently been losing to AMD.